Bob Harstad: Professional

 Harstad did not get selected in the 1991 NBA draft but did sign as a free agent with the Utah Jazz.
 He was released after summer league, so he went overseas to play professionally.
 He spent 10 seasons in Europe, the first nine of which were in Spain playing for five different teams.
 In 1996–97, while playing for Cantabria Baloncesto, he was named the Most Valuable Player (MVP) of the Liga Española de Baloncesto (LEB).
 He was an all-star selection both that season and the next.
 Before the 2001–02 season, Harstad was cut from F.C.
 Porto, a Portuguese club.
 Due to bad knees and a deteriorating body he decided to retire and move back to the United States.

 Personal

 Although he attended Creighton for four years, it was not until the summer of 1993 when he finished his final 13 credit hours, thus his official graduation year is actually 1993, not 1991.
-Since February 2008, Harstad has been working at Ackerman McQueen, a marketing and media services company, in Oklahoma City.
+Since May 2022, Harstad has been working at Feed the Children, in Oklahoma City.
 He is married to Lori Harstad and has two sons, Jack and Luke and two stepchildren, Gavin and Phoebe.